Your bird’s welfare needs

-The five key welfare needs are summarised in the following table:
+The five key welfare needs are:

-The need for a suitable diet
+Diet – the need for a suitable diet.

-The need to express normal behaviour
+Behaviour – the need to express normal behaviour.

-The need to be protected from pain, suffering, injury and disease
+The need to be protected from pain, suffering, injury and disease.

 Welfare worries for birds